EduardoMarquesCardozo/React-MHW-api-v2/README.md

 To run the tests for the project follow these steps:

 1. Run the command `yarn test` in the project root.

+### Extra information

+The links to the icons, API, an others can be found in the main.tsx file as comments.